markjprice/markjprice/articles/union-types.md

 FluentResults also supports chaining: you can do `result = result.Bind(...).Bind(...)` to chain computations (the methods might be called `Tap` or `Map` or similar, depending on version).
 If an error occurs at any step, the chain short-circuits, and the error is carried through.
 It’s similar in spirit to ErrorOr’s chaining, though the naming might differ (e.g., older versions of FluentResults used `Then`/`OnSuccess` etc., recent versions might have updated names).
 They even provide extension methods to integrate with ASP.NET Core, so you could directly return a `Result` from a controller and have a filter convert it to an HTTP response (via an extension package) ([GitHub - altmann/FluentResults: A generalised Result object implementation for .NET/C#](https://github.com/altmann/FluentResults#:~:text=Key%20Features)) ([GitHub - altmann/FluentResults: A generalised Result object implementation for .NET/C#](https://github.com/altmann/FluentResults#:~:text=in%20an%20elegant%20way%20,NET%20Controller)).

+### Pros

-**Pros:** FluentResults is **very expressive**.
+FluentResults is **very expressive**.
 It’s not just a binary union of success/failure but a whole framework to attach information to outcomes.
 This can be useful in complex domains.
 For instance, an operation might succeed but with warnings – FluentResults can model that (a success result with both `IsSuccess` true and some `Successes` messages).
 Or an operation might fail for multiple reasons – it can carry all of them.
 The library pushes you to use *object-oriented error descriptions* (by subclassing `Error` or adding metadata to it) instead of plain strings ([FluentResults/README.md at master · altmann/FluentResults · GitHub](https://github.com/altmann/FluentResults/blob/master/README.md#:~:text=Designing%20errors%20and%20success%20messages)) ([FluentResults/README.md at master · altmann/FluentResults · GitHub](https://github.com/altmann/FluentResults/blob/master/README.md#:~:text=)).
 This means your error handling can be richer – e.g., error objects might have error codes, references to causing exceptions, etc., enabling programmatic decisions based on error type.

 Another strength is its **fluent API**.
 You can create and enrich results in a single expression, which can make the code for building responses very neat.
 The presence of `.WithError` and `.WithSuccess` encourages accumulating context as the result bubbles up, rather than replacing it.
 And if you need to assert in tests that a result contains a certain error, the library even has integration with FluentAssertions to make that easy.